hantsy/quarkus-sandbox/02-spring.md

 }
 ```

+There are some limitations here.

+* In Quarkus, a `@ExceptionHandler` can only be used in the `RestControllerAdvice` class. `@ExceptionHandler` method in controllers is not supported now.
-There is a limitation  here , `@ExceptionHandler` method can not accept Spring specific parameters, see [#4042](https://github.com/quarkusio/quarkus/issues/4042).
-If you need to access the  HTTP request, try to replace the `WebRequest` with the raw Servlet based `HttpServletRequest`.
+*  `@ExceptionHandler` method can not accept Spring specific parameters, see [#4042](https://github.com/quarkusio/quarkus/issues/4042).
+E.g. if you want to access the  HTTP request, try to replace the Spring favored `WebRequest` with the raw Servlet based `HttpServletRequest`.

 Run the application: